farmera/sare_grant/study_results_drones.md

 ![](img/NGR_SARE-Cropped.png)
 ###### Figure 5.
 A CIR composite showing section detail and the grid used to apply different nitrogen amounts.
 Color differences indicate different treatments.

-_Figure 4_ shows results of a flight which occurred on July 28, 2017.
+__Figure 5__ shows results of a flight which occurred on July 28, 2017.
 This image has been rendered as an CIR composite for practical reasons since the original raw geotiff from which it was produced is not easily visualized.
 The image clearly shows, as red light, the conditional coloring of luminosities in the near infrared band.
 Also visible are differences in the areas that have been treated with variable amounts of nitrogen.